Working with KPIs

 The example uses a KPI to show total sales.

-- Select File > New > Web Report to create a blank web report.
+- Navigate to File > New > Web Report to create a web report.

 - Drag from the Components panel to the destination.